 These sources are motivated by regulatory, mission (or social), and/or yield concerns.
 Regulatory capital is the single largest group, social is second, and yield-driven capital is the smallest.
 Virtually all community development financing is below-market (risk-adjusted), with the implicit or explicit subsidy helping to cover high-transaction costs, supplemental activities (such as borrower training and market development), and/or work in non-revenue areas such as public policy and advocacy.

-Capital motivated by regulatory concerns includes banks and other insured depositories subject to the Community Reinvestment Act (CRA); non-insured financial institutions seeking to demonstrate their commitments to community development proactively to discourage imposition of CRA-like coverage on their sectors; and other corporations subject to regulations which directly or indirectly lead to involvement in community development.6
+regulatory concerns includes banks and other insured depositories subject to the Community Reinvestment Act (CRA); non-insured financial institutions seeking to demonstrate their commitments to community development proactively to discourage imposition of CRA-like coverage on their sectors; and other corporations subject to regulations which directly or indirectly lead to involvement in community development.6

 Mission, or socially, motivated capital includes religious investments, government loans and grants, individual investments, foundation program related investments (PRIs) and grants, and socially responsible investments.
 The Social Investment Forum, a membership association of social investment professionals, recently launched a “1% in Communities” campaign to encourage socially motivated investors to put 1 percent of their investment portfolios in below-market community investments.